Revisiting Knowledge Distillation via Label Smoothing Regularization: Experiments on Tf-KD

 In this section, we conduct experiments to evaluate Tf-KD$_{self}$ and Tf-KD$_{reg}$ on three datasets for image classification: CIFAR100, Tiny-ImageNet and ImageNet.
 For fair comparisons, all experiments are conducted with the same setting.
-Codes will be publicly available.